mdn/content/files/en-us/web/css/css_anchor_positioning/index.md

 {{CSSRef}}

-The **CSS anchor positioning** module defines features that allow you to tether elements together — defining **anchor elements** and mechanisms by which other elements can be positioned and sized relative to them.
+The **CSS anchor positioning** module defines features that allow you to **tether** elements together.
+This module provides mechanisms for defining elements as **anchor elements** and positioning and sizing other elements relative to that anchor.

-In addition, the specification provides mechanisms to:
+In addition, the specification provides CSS-only mechanisms to:

+- Specify a set of alternative positions for an anchored element; when the default rendering position causes it to overflow its containing block and/or be rendered offscreen, the browser will try rendering the anchored element in the alternative positions instead.
-- Declare conditions under which anchor-positioned elements should be hidden, to help in situations where it is not appropriate to tether them to anchor elements.
+- Declare conditions under which anchor-positioned elements should be hidden, in situations where it is not appropriate to tether them to anchor elements.

-- Specify a set of alternative positions that the browser can try rendering the anchor-positioned element in, if the default rendering position causes it to overflow its containing block and/or be rendered offscreen.
+> **Note:** _Tether_ means tie or link together.
+To understand the concept of two elements being tethered together, imagine two balls joined by a piece of string — as one ball moves, the other will also move in relation to it.

 ## Reference